 Board games have been played in Africa for thousands of years and you can find information about ten of them in the list below.
 One of the oldest known board games in the world is Senet from Egypt.
 Unfortunately, no one wrote down the rules, so historians have had to make them up.
 Many of Africa's traditional board games can be played using materials found in nature.
 Seeds and stones make perfect game pieces, and boards can be scratched into the dirt, dug out of the ground, or drawn on a piece of paper.
 Mancala is an African board game that is played worldwide, there are in fact hundreds of versions played in Africa.

 Mancala, Oware, Bao (Throughout Africa)

-Morabaraba or Umlabalaba (Southern Africa) & Shax (Somalia)
+Morabaraba or Umlabalaba (Southern Africa) and Shax (Somalia)